andrewjfei/react-native-init/README.md

 This React Native project is setup using [Expo](https://expo.dev/) and is using [Yarn](https://yarnpkg.com/) as the chosen package manager.

+Simply download the ZIP of this repository to get started with your new project!

 ## Folder Structure

 The folder structure for the project is shown below.